-Each week in lab, after the homework assigned for that particular week has been reviewed in class, and after any remaining questions tudents may yet have on the material have been answered, there will be a 10 minute quiz based on one or two of the assignment questions that have just been reviewed.
+Each week in lab, after the homework assigned for that particular week has been reviewed in class, and after any remaining questions students may yet have on the material have been answered, there will be a 15 minute quiz based on one or more of the assignment questions that have just been reviewed.
 In many cases, the quiz questions will mirror with only minor variations the questions that had formed part of the assignment.

 There will be 12 such quizzes during the term.
-Results from the worst 3 of the quizzes will be discarded, and the marks earned on the best 9 will make up 30% of the student's final course grade.
-The best way to prepare for these quizzes will be: (a) to do the homework as it is assigned; (b) to make an effort to identify and attempt to resolve any areas of uncertainty or confusion with the help of fellow students and the instructor, before the assignments are reviewed in lab; and (c) to then use the lab time to ask questions while solutions are being reviewed so as to clear up any remaining areas of uncertainty or confusion.
+Results from the worst 3 of the quizzes will be discarded, and the marks earned on the best 9 will make up 40% of the student's final course grade.
+The best way to prepare for these quizzes will be: (a) to do the weekly homework as it is assigned; (b) to make an effort, before the homework is reviewed in lab, to identify and attempt to resolve any areas of uncertainty or confusion with the help of fellow students and the instructor; and (c) to then use the lab time to ask questions while solutions are being reviewed so as to clear up any remaining areas of uncertainty or confusion.

-This method of evaluation is intended to encourage students to remain current by completing assignments before they are reviewed in class, and by accepting responsibility for clearing up uncertainties as the material is being studied.
+This method of evaluation is intended to encourage students to remain current by completing assignments before they are reviewed in class, and by accepting responsibility for clearing up uncertainties Students are encouraged to take advantage of the instructor's availability to provide one-on-one instruction during scheduled office hours.
+Appointments can be made, and walk-ins are welcome if the time has not been otherwise booked.as the material is being studied.

-■ A Note on Confidentiality and Cheating
+A Note on Confidentiality and Cheating